vinicius0026/blog/_posts/2020-06-10-hapi-guide-why-hapi-and-intro.md

 Despite of not figuring on the top of popularity ranks for Node.js frameworks, Hapi has an incredible ecosystem of modules that make developing web applications a breeze.
 Many of these modules are maintained by core contributors to Hapi itself and are part of the Hapi Github organization and Npm's Hapi namespace.

 This ecosystem makes it much easier when adding a new functionality to you application.
 Are you serving static files?
 [Inert](https://github.com/hapijs/inert) will do it for you.
-Need to add websockets functionality, [Nes](https://github.com/hapijs/nes) gets you covered.
-It's time to add some caching to your app?
+Need to add websockets functionality?
+[Nes](https://github.com/hapijs/nes) gets you covered.
+Do you need to add caching to your app?
 [Catbox](https://github.com/hapijs/catbox) will help you, regardless if you are using [in-memory](https://github.com/hapijs/catbox-memory), [redis](https://github.com/hapijs/catbox-redis) or [memcached](https://github.com/hapijs/catbox-memcached) cache.

 In my experience with other frameworks, just picking a library to add some functionality can take from a day to full weeks of testing and comparing competing packages.
-In Hapi it is the contrary - it is very common to find what you need in a well-maintained plugin.
+In Hapi it is the contrary - it is very common to find what you need in a well-maintained core plugin.

 ### Sane request lifecycle